xcp-ng/xcp-ng-org/docs/guests.md

 ##### UEFI VM

-For UEFI VM you will need to set up your resolution in the UEFI settings of the VM.
+For a UEFI VM, you will need to set up your resolution in the UEFI settings of the VM.
 For that you first will need to enter the VM UEFI setup:
 - At VM start during Tiano firware logo display press ESC.